 Will My Case Settle or Go to Trial?

-When you retain a TBI attorney in Chicago, insurance companies know that you are not going to settle for a menial amount.
-Usually, insurance companies will offer a higher amount when you use an attorney.
+When you retain a brain injury attorney in Chicago, insurance companies know that you are not going to settle for the first low-ball offer they make.
+Usually, insurance companies will offer a higher amount when you work with an attorney.
 In other cases, even the insurance company’s highest offer may not be enough, depending on the type of traumatic brain injury that you sustain.
-Abels & Annes will not hesitate to go to trial to try to get more compensation when you have long-term injuries.
+Abels & Annes will not hesitate to go to trial to try to get more compensation when you have serious long-term injuries.

 Insurance Coverage

 Illinois requires every driver to have liability insurance.
 The at-fault driver’s liability insurance covers personal injuries and damage to your vehicle in the accident.
-The Illinois State Bar Association recommends that you purchase enough insurance to cover all of your assets.
-It also recommends purchasing an “umbrella” policy in case you are ever at fault in a catastrophic accident.
+The Illinois State Bar Association recommends purchasing enough insurance to cover all of your assets as well as an “umbrella” policy in case you are ever at fault in a catastrophic accident.
 The umbrella policy provides more coverage than regular insurance does.
 Even with the umbrella policy, at-fault drivers’ insurance policies may not cover severe traumatic brain injury medical costs.

-If the at-fault driver does not have enough coverage to cover all of your injuries and has significant assets, you do have the option to sue the driver for enough money to cover all of your medical bills and other compensation.
-However, this is a difficult and unlikely path to take.
+If the at-fault driver does not have enough coverage to pay for all of your injuries but has significant assets, you may have the option to sue the driver to recover payment to cover all of your medical bills and other compensation.
+However, this is a difficult and complicated path to take.
+A knowledgeable brain injury lawyer in our Chicago office can review your unique circumstances and explain your options during a free case evaluation.

 Additional Defendants to Pursue

-If the at-fault party is in the course of his employment at the time of the accident, your traumatic brain injury attorney in Chicago could sue both the defendant and the company.
-For example, in an auto accident, the driver could be an agent of their employer.
+If the at-fault party is working for an employer at the time of the accident, a traumatic brain injury attorney in Chicago could sue both the defendant and the employer.
+For example, in an auto accident, the at-fault driver could be considered an agent of that company which means the company may be liable for your losses.

 Further, if the other vehicle was a commercial vehicle, such as a tractor-trailer truck, the company, dispatcher, warehouse, or others might share in the liability for the driver’s actions.
-For example, a dispatcher may tell the truck driver to get a load delivered “no matter what it takes,” and the driver’s negligent speeding caused the accident.
-Here, some liability could fall on the dispatcher and the company that hired the dispatcher.
+For example, if the dispatcher told the truck driver to get a load delivered “no matter what it takes,” and the driver’s negligent speeding caused the accident, some liability could fall on the dispatcher and the company that hired the dispatcher.

 Use of Medical Experts in Brain Injury Cases

 Brain injury cases are complicated.
-These cases require expertise and experience to establish proper compensation.
+They usually require expertise and experience to ensure the victim receives proper compensation.
 This means investigating the incident, interviewing witnesses, gathering evidence, and presenting a compelling case.
-One way that we get our clients large brain injury settlements is through the use of expert medical witnesses.
+One way that our team helps our clients receive large brain injury settlements is through the use of expert medical witnesses.

 At Abels & Annes, our brain injury attorneys work with medical experts to demonstrate to an insurance carrier or jury the link between the defendant’s negligence and our client’s brain injuries.
-This expert opinion can show causation, testify to the severity of an injury, clarify what the long-term ramifications are, and make clear the brain injury’s effect on the victim.
+This expert can show causation, testify about the severity of an injury, clarify what the long-term ramifications are, and clarify how the brain injury affected the victim.

-A medical expert’s opinion can make an important difference in a complicated brain injury case.
+A medical expert’s opinion can make all the difference in a complicated brain injury case.

 Contact a Chicago Traumatic Brain Injury Lawyer

-The lawyers of Abels & Annes have the experience and resources needed to represent you in your traumatic brain injury case.
+The brain injury lawyers of Abels & Annes have the experience and resources needed to represent you in your TBI case.
 We will fight on your behalf to recover the maximum compensation you and your family deserve.

 Don’t make the mistake of dealing with insurance companies on your own.
-Hire tenacious legal representation to protect you and your family’s rights.
+Hire skilled legal representation to protect your rights.

-If you suffered a traumatic brain injury in a Chicago motor vehicle or slip and fall accident, Abels & Annes is here to help.
-Call us at (312) 924-7575, or contact us online as soon as possible for a free consultation and to learn more about your rights and legal options as an accident and injury victim.
+If you suffered a traumatic brain injury in a Chicago motor vehicle crash, slip and fall accident, at work, or in another way, Abels & Annes is here to help.
+Call us at (312) 924-7575 or contact us online as soon as possible to schedule your free consultation and learn more about your rights and legal options as an accident and brain injury victim.